 For example, you may have said, “Sometimes, I wish I had one or two younger people on my team to contribute fresh, new ideas,” but by the time the statement gets back to your employees, you’re quoted as saying, “I’m stuck with a bunch of old, slow people who need to retire because they’re dragging the company down.”
 And although this is quite a stretch from what you actually said, imagine trying to explain the difference to your team!
 While your actual comment may be the lesser of two evils, it still makes you sound like you’re unhappy with the team that you have.
 And even worse, your team may wonder what other kinds of derogatory comments you’ve been making about them.

 If your employees are working hard, then you should be also.
-And if their workloads increase, you certainly should not be seen routinely twittling your thumbs, taking extended lunch breaks, standing around joking with other managers, surfing the net, or anything else that could leave the impression that you have lots of free time on your hands.
+And if their workloads increase, you certainly should not be seen routinely twiddling your thumbs, taking extended lunch breaks, standing around joking with other managers, surfing the internet, or doing anything else that could leave the impression that you have lots of free time on your hands.
 And once they have that idea, it’s a very short path to an employee not respecting their manager.

-These actions create the impression – true or not – that you don’t care how hard your employers are working, because hey, we are paying them to provide a service so they’re just doing their jobs.
+These actions create the impression – true or not – that you don’t care how hard your employers are working, because the company is paying them to provide a service so they’re just doing their jobs.
 And while that’s true, the manager should lead by example.
 If you truly don’t have anything else to do, sit quietly at your desk and try to figure out ways that your team can work more efficiently or make an effort to communicate with team members to make sure they have the support and resources they need.

-And not only will stealing you team’s ideas create a lack of respect, it will also produce another undesirable effect: they will stop telling you’re their ideas.
-They may be brimming with concepts, theories and suggestions that could take the company to the next level, but they won’t open their mouths because they don’t respect you enough to share their thoughts with you.
+And not only will stealing your team’s ideas create a lack of respect, it will also produce another undesirable effect: they will stop telling you their ideas.
+They may be brimming with concepts, theories, and suggestions that could take the company to the next level, but they won’t open their mouths because they don’t respect you enough to share their thoughts with you

 Respect must be earned and it must be maintained.
 When it’s lost, it will take time and a conscious effort on your part to rebuild it.
 Acknowledge your errors and sincerely commit to being the type of manager who is worthy of respect, and you can slowly turn the tables back in your favor.
 While learning how to deal with an employee who doesn’t respect you can be challenging, it is absolutely necessary if you want to foster a productive working environment.